 Definitions

 Default Fund means the ACAST Superannuation Plan.
 Information regarding Health Employees' Superannuation Trust Australia (HESTA) will be provided to new Employees prior to the election of a superannuation fund.
-Should an employee fail to nominate a complying regulated fund, AHCL will use the Default Fund for such an Employee into which contributions shall be paid under this Agreement.
+Should an employee fail to nominate a complying regulated fund, AHCL will use the Employee’s ‘stapled’ fund as required by the Superannuation Law (if one exists), or the Default Fund (in the absence of a ‘stapled’ fund) for such an Employee into which contributions shall be paid under this Agreement.
 The Default Fund offers a MySuper product.

 Complying regulated fund means a superannuation fund that is regulated under the Superannuation Industry (Supervision) Act 1993 and has been issued with a Certificate of Compliance by the Australian Prudential Regulation Authority.